elasticio/elasticio.github.io/content/_getting-started/secrets.md

 {% include img.html max-width="100%" url="/assets/img/getting-started/secrets/create-oauth2-secret.png" title="Create OAuth2 Secret." %}

-If you have only one OAuth2 client here it will be selected as a default client, unless you add a new client:
+Here is an example when you have only one OAuth2 client.
+It will be selected as a default client, unless you add a new client:

 {% include img.html max-width="100%" url="/assets/img/getting-started/secrets/create-oauth2-secret-choose-client.png" title="Create OAuth2 Secret." %}